 Step 1: Add a webhook action

-In your Tines story, add a new Webhook action.
+In your Tines story, add a new webhook action.
 This action will be the entry point for external data.

 Step 2: Configure the webhook